-The diagram shows the results of a study conducted at a utility company to understand the effectiveness of a generic risk assessment of HAV exposure.
-A number of 2 and 3 man teams were tasked with digging the same sized hole in the same type of road with the same tool.
+The diagram shows the results of a study conducted at a utility company to understand the effectiveness of a generic risk assessment of HAV exposure using our HAVWEAR wearable which was superseded by our third-generation R-Link smart watch in 2022.
+A number of 2 and 3 person teams were tasked with digging the same sized hole in the same type of road with the same tool.
 The average time, vibration levels and work sharing rules predicted a task risk assessment of 140 points.
 The graph shows the reality for each individual in terms of the maximum risk they faced.
 As you can see, 'Pete' was exposed to significantly more risk than his colleagues.
 The condition of the tool, the skill of the operator and the unpredictability of how teams share work mean any activity can have high levels of variability.

 J. Murphy & Sons Limited

 “We have been able to apply resources and measures more effectively to address our vibration risk.
 One of the key benefits of introducing a wearable monitor was that it raised awareness of HAVS at source while also providing a good investment in the long-term health of employees.
 It is testament to Murphy proactively investing in HAVS technology that Murphy has been given a bursary from its insurance company.
 Ultimately the introduction of HAVS wrist monitoring is an investment in the long-term health of employees.
 They can react in real time before thresholds are breached".

 In July 2022, we launched our third-generation R-Link smart watch, which replaces our HAVWEAR wearable device with expanded functionality to protect workers from exposure to vibration and multiple worksite risks.
 The video illustrates how our second-generation HAVWEAR watch, and integrated eco-system of docking station gateways work in tandem with the Reactec Analytics reporting software to simply and effectively monitor HAV exposure.